okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idx/index.md

 <ApiOperation method="post" url="/idp/idx/enroll" />

 Begins the enrollment process for a new user.
-You typically need to call this endpoint twice: first to get the list of user attributes you need to collect from the end user, and then again to pass to Okta the values collected.
+You typically need to call this endpoint twice: first to get the list of user attributes you need to collect from the end user, and then again to pass the values collected.

 ### Request Body